Handbook

 Announcements

 Notice of club meetings, athletic and social events, and general information is announced each morning via the intercom and displayed on the LCDs in the commons area.
-The Patriot Points is another source of announcements.
-It is published on the school web site: http://jchs/jc-schools.net/.
-A person desiring to have a notice published must have it approved by the administration before it can be placed on Patriot Points.
-Any bulletin board announcement posted on school facilities should be for school-sponsored or school-related events only and must bear an administrator’s stamp.
+A person desiring to have a notice published must have it approved by the administration.
+Any bulletin board announcement posted on school facilities should be for school-sponsored or school-related events only and approved by school administration.

 Assemblies